create3000/x_ite/docs/_posts/components/RigidBodyPhysics/DoubleAxisHingeJoint.md

 #### Hint

-- 0 0 0 means motor disabled.
+- 0 0 0 means motor disabled about this axis.

 ### SFVec3f [in, out] **axis2** 0 0 0 <small>(-∞,∞)</small>